 - Click Send.

-When you send your invoices this way, not only will your customers have the opportunity to pay you by credit card (if you turned on Payments), but Wave will be able to track when your customer has viewed the invoice.
-You’ll see the status of the invoice change to Viewed.
+When you send your invoices this way, Wave will be able to track when your customer has viewed the invoice and when they've paid you (if you're using Payments).

-- Skip Sending: If you’re creating the invoice but will not be emailing it to your customer (maybe you’re printing it and delivering the invoice by hand), click the Skip Sending button so you can move down to the next steps of the process.
+Skip Sending: If you’ve creating the invoice but will not be emailing it to your customer (ex. you’re printing it and delivering the invoice by hand), click the Skip Sending button so you can move down to the next step of the process.

-- Gmail, Outlook, Yahoo: You also have the option to send the invoice using your own email account.
-Click Send Invoice, then select the “Gmail, Outlook, Yahoo” tab and follow the instructions.
+Gmail, Outlook and Yahoo: You also have the option to send the invoice using your own email account.
+Click Send Invoice and select the “Gmail, Outlook, Yahoo” tab.
 Wave will automatically create an email that includes a link to the invoice you’re sending.

 - Enter the customer’s credit card information.
-You can save the card for future payments by clicking the check box at the bottom.
+You can save the card for future payments by ticking the check box.

 Congratulations!
-You’re all done with this invoice, your records are up to date.
+You’re all done with this invoice and your records are up to date.